santi-nihany/certo/README.md

 ### Data Integrity

 - Your participation data, including any verification proof, is stored on-chain, ensuring that your input is valid.
+- Researchers can also include Attention Checks—questions designed to determine whether a participant is responding conscientiously.
+Participants who answer incorrectly on more than 40% of these Attention Checks will be excluded from the dataset.
+- Participants can participate only once.

 ### Survey Completion